Questions to ask during a CRM Demo6 Jun 2022

 If you are using an accounting package such as Xero, you will want to see if this integrates with the CRM.
 Alternatively, if there is not a native integration you can explore options such as Zapier’s functionality to see if you can bring your different systems together.

-Chances are, if you have got as far as booking a test drive for your CRM demo, you have a fair idea of what a CRM system does.
+As you have booked a test drive for your CRM demo, you no doubt have a fair idea of what a CRM system does.
 It is always good to see these in action.
-Ask your driver to show you how you can create a new Lead record on the system.
+Ask your guide to show you how you can create a new Lead record and convert them on the system.
 How to track interactions with that Lead, and how you can assign tasks and calls to different users.
 Sending emails – how does that work?
 Make sure your basic requirements are being met.
 Once you have got those basics ticked off, see which added factors are there that make the system really shine.
 Automated reports, a slick Lead conversion process, document storage or access to a customer portal are all good examples.

 Do we have what it takes?